Srirakshadxt/Starplanet/README.md

   responsive network operations.
 - Flows: The Kotlin Flow library is used for reactive programming, allowing seamless management of data streams and updates.
-- Hilt: Hilt, a dependency injection library, is used to manage dependencies and promote a modular and testable codebase.
+- Hilt: The dependency injection library, is used to manage dependencies and promote a modular and testable codebase.
 - Jetpack Compose: The app's UI is built using Jetpack Compose, a modern and declarative UI toolkit for building native Android UI.
 - Unit Testing: The app includes comprehensive unit tests to verify the correctness of business and presentation logic and ensure code reliability.
-- Instrumentation Testing: Instrumentation tests are implemented using Mockito and Compose Testing to validate the app's UI components and user interactions.
+- Instrumentation Testing: Implemented using Mockito and Compose Testing to validate the app's UI components and user interactions.
+- Jacoco: Used for code coverage analysis, providing insights into the effectiveness of the app's test suite and identifying areas that require additional testing.

 ## SOLID Principles